 Softmax

-The softmax function takes N-dimensional vector of real numbers and transforms it into a vector of real number in range (0,1) (Goodfellow et al., 2016).
-Softmax function is a soft version of max function.
+The softmax function takes a N-dimensional vector of real numbers and transforms it into a vector of real number in range (0,1) (Goodfellow et al., 2016).
+The Softmax function is a soft version of the max function.
 Instead of selecting one maximum value, it will transform the values in the vector in a way that the larger input components will correspond to larger probabilities.
 Since the output is a probability distribution it is suitable for probabilistic interpretation in classification tasks.

 Py=jx,W=expxjLc=1Cexp⁡(xcL) (2)